hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/03_mongoose_subdoc.md

 <br>

 ### 3. Handling unfound documents with http-errors
 When retrieving a document by id, it's possible that the document may not exist in the database.
-To handle this situation, we can use the `http-errors` library to <span>create a 404 error</span>.
+To handle this situation, we can use the `http-errors` library to <span style="color:coral">create a 404 error</span>.
 For example:

 ```javascript
 import createError from 'http-errors';